AN EXPERIENCED AND DEDICATED TEAM

 Accounting and adequate financial systems are in place, a business plan is prepared annually.
 Wren Hall employs the services of a Chartered Accountant.

-Insurance Cover for the nursing home is provided by Medicover, and the liability to cover all manner of claims is in excess of £500.
-Residents' belongings are insured through the Home's insurance but only to a value of £1000.
+Insurance Cover for the nursing home is provided by Bollington Insurance, and the liability to cover all manner of claims is in excess of £500.
+Family members' belongings are insured through the Home's insurance but only to a value of £1000.

 The safe-keeping of a Resident's money and valuables is the subject of a procedure in the Quality Management System.